Cholmes24/JID-0338/README.md

   * Mobile Application:

-    * Install npm on your machine using the instructions found at https://www.npmjs.com/get-npm.
+    * Install [npm](https://www.npmjs.com/get-npm) on your machine.

     * Install yarn by typing in the command `npm install yarn`

-    * Navigate to the JID-0338/React Front End folder in the command line and type in the command `yarn`
+    * Navigate to the downloaded JID-0338/React Front End folder in the command line and type in the command `yarn`

     * Install the expo client by using the command `npm install -g expo-cli`<br/><br/>